How to Celebrate Pride Month in Denver

 Denver Pride

-Colorado’s largest Pride celebration (probably the largest in the entire Mountain Time Zone) is back in all its in-person glory for 2022 after a Covid hiatus.
-The two-day festival starts off with a Pride 5K on Saturday followed by an all-out party featuring over 250 exhibitors, 30 food and beverage vendors, and one live performance after another.
-Catch Sunday’s Coors Light PrideFest Parade bright and early and keep the celebrations going until it’s time for work Monday morning.
+Colorado’s largest Pride celebration (probably the largest in the entire Mountain Time Zone) is not messing around this year, with an anticipated crowd of 535,000 people.
+The two-day festival kicks off with the Pride 5K on Saturday followed by the Fest itself spanning Civic Center Park and featuring over 250 exhibitors, 30 food and beverage vendors, and one live performance after another.
+Sunday is when you’ll catch the annual Coors Light PrideFest Parade (9:30 am, so find a good spot early), with floats, marchers, more live music, and celebration, celebration, celebration.

-As our beloved Rockies take on the Atlanta Braves, you can rock a limited edition, Rockies-themed Coors Light Pride T-shirt and know a portion of your ticket will benefit The Center on Colfax and One Colorado.
-Enjoy pregame Pride celebrations at McGregor Square, which will feature a DJ, photo booth, drink specials, a Rainbow Carpet, and the chance to hang out in the Coors Light igloo in order to win some Pride-tastic prizes.
+As our beloved Rockies take on the San Diego Padres, you can rock a limited edition, Rockies-themed Coors Light Pride bucket hat and know a portion of your ticket will benefit The Center on Colfax and One Colorado.
+Enjoy pregame Pride celebrations at McGregor Square to fuel up and crush a couple of cold beverages before the 6:40 pm start.

 Black Pride Colorado